As we will see, the road to understanding modules is through understanding the connections between modules, i.e., the maps between modules.

 Be specific: use categories!

 We have seen that rings can be viewed as left modules over themselves (via left multiplication).
 While this is true, some care must be taken when considering the morphisms between two objects.
-In other words, if you're talking about rings but also sometimes thinking of them as modules, you need to be precise about the structure being considered once maps come into play.
+In other words, if you're talking about rings but also sometimes thinking of them as modules, you need to be precise about the structures being considered once maps come into play.

-For example, the map defines a -module endomorphism of , but not a ring endomorphism of (since ring morphisms send 1 to 1).
+For example, the set map defines a -module endomorphism of , but not a ring endomorphism of (since ring morphisms send 1 to 1).
 Similarly, the ring endomorphism on defined by does not define an -module endomorphism.

 Recommendation

 Be specific about the category in which you're working.
+Sloppiness can lead to unnecessary confusion.